amaitou/push_swap/README.md

 - all -> to make the mandatory part
 - bonus -> to make the mandatory as well as the bonus part
 - clean -> to clean the project from all executable and object file
-- fclean -> it does the same thing as `clean` but it removes the compiled libraries as well
+- fclean -> It does the same thing as `clean` but it removes the compiled libraries as well
 - re -> it deletes and re-compiles all the things from scratch

 ---